 Introduction

-Hello, I'm Jinno from the Consulting Department, a big fan of cheese naan.
+Hello, I'm Jinno from the Consulting Department, and I'm a big fan of cheese naan.

-Previously, I introduced a configuration where AgentCore Gateway's Target points to an MCP Server deployed on AgentCore Runtime.
+Previously, I introduced a configuration where AgentCore Gateway's Target is set to an MCP Server deployed on AgentCore Runtime.

-While it worked fine, I thought it was a bit cumbersome to use Cognito for communication between AWS resources.
+While it worked perfectly fine, I felt it was a bit cumbersome to use Cognito for communication between AWS resources.

-This allows direct invocation of the Runtime with SigV4 signatures using the Gateway's IAM role, making integration much easier!
-I'm delighted!
+Now we can directly call Runtime with SigV4 signatures using the Gateway's IAM role, making integration much easier!
+That's great!

-In this article, I'll test whether Claude Code can directly call MCP tools on AgentCore Runtime with this configuration!
+In this article, I'll test whether we can directly call MCP tools on AgentCore Runtime from Claude Code using this configuration!

 Prerequisites